iSaluki/phhs6/content/sixth/Business/Units/nd/StockControl.md

 >
 > The overall objective of inventory control is to maintain inventory levels so that the total costs of holding inventories is minimised.

+## Factors that make an effective supplier

+### Price

+- Often considered the most important

+### Quality

+- Consistently high quality

+### Reliability

+- Delivers the correct product on time
+- Goods and services work as described

+### Communication

+- Easy to communicate with supplier

+### Financially secure

+- Long-term trading relationship requires supplier to stay in business, also more likely to offer better trade terms/credit.

+### Capacity

+- Ability to handle increased volume of supply

 [Business](/Business)